OElesin/project-matt/README.md

 ### Supported File Formats
 Project Matt uses Apache Tika under the hood for file parsing.
 Hence, all file formats supported out-of-the-box by Apache Tika are supported - including media files.
-Currently, we cannot guarantee support for parsing parquet file formats.
-This is in active development and would be released within the next minor upgrades.
+~~Currently, we cannot guarantee support for parsing parquet file formats.
+This is in active development and would be released within the next minor upgrades.~~

+**Reading Parquet Files is now Supported**

 All compression file formats supported by Apache Tika are available.